 Re-use scripts as snippets

-The sources panel (in Edge or Chrome), however, is a full editor and you can use it to write more complex scripts to run in the context of the current page and keep them for later re-use.
+You can actually use a full editor in Edge, Chrome, and Safari to write more complex scripts and run them in the context of the current page and even keep them for later re-use.

-These are called snippets and you can access them in the Sources tool on the left hand side (you may have to use the
+In Chromium-based browsers, these are called snippets and you can access them in the Sources tool by clicking Snippets in the left hand side toolbar (you may have to use the

 let txt = document.createElement('span');